pajhiwo/python_help/Classes.md

 ## Protected member in a Python class

 All the members of a class in Python are public by default.
 You don’t need to define an access specifier for members of the class.
-By adding ‘_’ as a prefix to the member of a class, by convention you are telling others please don’t this object, if you are not a subclass the respective class.
+By adding ‘_’ as a prefix to the member of a class, by convention you are telling others please don’t use this object, if you are not a subclass the respective class.